mietek/pol/README.md

 We are going to read a word from the input string, look up that word in the dictionary, and jump to the routine it specifies.
 Each routine will return to the top of the loop to read another word.
 We will be discussing many routines and it will be helpful to have a term to identify “return to the top of the loop to read another word”.
 I will use the word `RETURN`; you should provide a standard macro or label in your program for the same purpose.

 Actually, you accomplish two purposes: you mark the end of a routine.
 And you identify the preceding code as being a routine, as distinct from a subroutine.
-Thus, I use the word `RETURN` with a totally different meaning from the FORTRAN `RETURN` statement.
+Thus, I use the word `RETURN` with a totally different meaning from the <span class="small-caps">FORTRAN</span> `RETURN` statement.
 I shall speak of `EXIT`ing from a subroutine.

 Included in your control loop should be a check that the parameter stack has not exceeded its limits.
 This is best done after `RETURN`ing from a routine, and only needs to be done for routines that use the stack.
 Thus there are two possible `RETURN` points (actually three).